Spotting During Early Pregnancy

 Implantation Bleeding

-Another common cause of light spotting in early pregnancy is implantation bleeding.
+Another common cause of light spotting in early pregnancy is implantation bleeding Visit.
 This happens when the fertilized egg implants itself into the lining of your uterus, causing some drops of blood.
 In terms of timing, implantation bleeding usually happens about one or two weeks after fertilization.

-It can be easy to mistake implantation bleeding for a light period, but this type of spotting is in fact an early sign of pregnancy.
-Implantation bleeding might also be lighter in color than what you normally see during your period, and it only lasts a day or two.
+It can be easy to mistake implantation bleeding for a light period, but this type of spotting is an early sign of pregnancy.
+Implantation bleeding might also appear as light pink spotting in early pregnancy, lighter in color than what you normally see during your period, and it only lasts a day or two.

 If you think you might be experiencing implantation bleeding, read up on some other symptoms of early pregnancy to see if you recognize any and consult your healthcare provider.